mergesort/Boutique/README.md

 ### The Magic of @Stored

+We'll go through a high level overview of the `@Stored` property wrapper below, but `@Stored` is fully documented with context, use cases, and examples [here](https://mergesort.github.io/Boutique/documentation/boutique/the-@stored-family-of-property-wrappers/).

 That was easy, but I want to show you something that makes Boutique feel downright magical.
 The `Store` is a simple way to gain the benefits of offline storage and realtime updates, but by using the `@Stored` property wrapper we can cache any property in-memory and on disk with just one line of code.

 ```swift